Supermarkets throughout the UK are selling Halal and kosher meat from animals that have not been pre-stunned before having their throats cut.

 It recently emerged that British retailers and restaurants are quietly switching to halal meats in their products and meals, leaving customers opposed to the practice – seen by some as causing unnecessary suffering to the animal – in the dark.

-Both halal and kosher slaughter involve a religious ritual in which the throat is cut.
-But some animals are not stunned beforehand, leaving them in pain.
+Both halal and kosher slaughter involves a religious ritual in which the throat is cut.
+But some animals are not stunned beforehand, leaving them in pain, according to some animal welfare organizations.

 A spokesperson from Tesco said: ‘We offer a range of products to meet the needs of customers from all communities.